Special offer

 1. Certified Emergency Nurse (CEN)

-If you’re looking for a nurse with strong assessment and triage skills, consider hiring applicants with the CEN credential.
-Applicants must complete an exam with questions related to acute coronary syndrome (ACS), pericardial tamponade and inhalation injuries.
+If you’re looking for a nurse with strong assessment and triage skills and experience working in the emergency department setting, consider hiring applicants with the CEN credential.

-Hiring a candidate with the CEN credential may help your facility deliver better patient care and potentially save money on training.
+Hiring a candidate with the CEN credential for an emergency department, trauma unit, urgent care or medical transport role may help your facility deliver better patient care and potentially save on training costs.

 2. Certified Wound Care Nurse (CWCN)